ltu-ros/grid_follow/README.md

 ![Example](img/course.png)

 **Your Task**: Beginning at one side of the course.
 Travel to the other without hitting any walls or crossing the blue tape.
+You do not need to detect signs.

 **Details:**